-Parish and town councils are the most local democratically elected bodies in the English system of local government.
-These councils represent smaller communities in the more rural areas in the east and west of the borough.
+Parish and town councils are the most local elected bodies in the English system of local government.
+These councils represent smaller areas in the more rural places in the east and west of the borough.

 Elections to parish and town councils take place once every four years, unless a casual vacancy arises.
 In this case, the vacancy must be advertised.
 If 10 electors from that parish request an election one must be held, otherwise the vacancy may be filled by co-option.

 A by election takes place when a seat in the House of Commons becomes vacant between general elections.
 This might be due to the resignation, illness or death of a sitting MP or councillor.